 AI-powered personalisation in outbound has gone from exciting to excessive.
-Too many teams are relying on generic prompts, shallow data, and unchecked automation resulting in off-brand messages, damaged domain reputations, and confused prospects.
+Too many teams are relying on generic prompts, shallow data, and unchecked automation, resulting in off-brand messages, damaged domain reputations, and confused prospects.

 In this guide, we'll show how to build personalised outreach with Clay that's structured, signal-driven, and safe to scale.
-This isn't about writing "better emails" it's about engineering a workflow that earns replies without risking deliverability or credibility.
+This isn't about writing "better emails".
+It's about engineering a workflow that earns replies without risking deliverability or credibility.

 If you're operating within a signal-driven GTM system, this is how AI personalisation becomes an asset, not a liability.